mogul27/DQN-agent/code/README.md

 # Source code used during Reinforcement Learning project

+The below has been tested with Python version *Python 3.10.8*.
 To run the code you need to install the Arcade Learning Environment.
 The following should achieve this:

 Use pip or pip3 depending on environment.